Unbiased shifts of Brownian motion: Acknowledgements

-{\bf Acknowledgements:} This research started during the Oberwolfach workshop `New Perspectives in Stochastic Geometry' and was supported by a grant from the \emph{Royal Society}.
-All this support is gratefully acknowledged.
-We wish to thank Sergey Foss and Takis Konstantopoulos for helpful discussions of Theorem~\ref{tpp} and Alex Cox for providing the idea of the proof of Theorem~\ref{pmoment}.
+This research started during the Oberwolfach workshop ``New Perspectives in Stochastic Geometry.''
+All support is gratefully acknowledged.
+We wish to thank Sergey Foss and Takis Konstantopoulos for helpful discussions of Theorem~\ref{tpp}, Alex Cox for providing the idea of the proof of Theorem~\ref{pmoment}, and Vitali Wachtel for making us aware of Petrov's concentration inequality, which was used in the proof of Theorem~\ref{t14lower}.
+We also would like to thank an anonymous referee for insightful comments.\looseness=1